Patient Rights & Responsibilities

 - You may refuse any treatment, procedure or participation in experimental research.

-- You may ask questions and expect honest, understandable answers allowing you to participate in and make informed decisions about your care.
+- You may ask questions and expect honest, understandable answers allowing you to participate in and make decisions about your care.

 - You may assist in the formulation of your health care and Advance Directives and have providers comply with these directives.